la-solver/Tic-Tac-Toe-Fullstack-Game/README.md

 - Use [Swagger Validator](https://validator.swagger.io/):
   - Upload `openapi.yaml` or paste its content to check for errors.

 This guide enables you to view, test, and utilize the API.
+Feel free to explore the OpenAPI Specification and integrate it with your applications.

 ## **Setup Instructions**